Paink64/HPC-AI-Resources/Personal-Computer-LLM-RAG.md

 ✅ Response generated successfully!
 You now have an AI-powered system retrieving and generating answers. 🚀🎉

 ---

-🏆 Exercise: Try It Yourself! 🎯

-Now that you have learned how to retrieve and generate responses using RAG, try this challenge on your own!

-1️⃣ Modify the query to ask about a different topic, such as climate change, machine learning, or the history of AI.
-2️⃣ Run the code and analyze how the retrieved documents influence the generated response.
-3️⃣ Experiment by changing the model parameters (e.g., max_length) to see how the output changes.

-📌 Bonus Challenge: Try integrating a different retrieval dataset from Hugging Face and see how it impacts the performance! 🚀

----

 ## 🎯 **5.
 Wrap-Up & Next Steps**